TheArturthur/CoppermindScraper/Cosmere/Waxillium Ladrian.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Alloy of Law\|The Alloy of Law]]*|

+> [!info] This page is part of the October 2024 objectives!It has been claimed by User: Nightstar The Bright, please contact them before doing edits.
 > [!info] This page or section needs to be updated with new information for *[[The Lost Metal\|The Lost Metal]]*!Be aware that in its current state, it may not include all additional content yet.

 >“*The definition of a lawman, Uncle, is easy...
 He's the man who takes the bullet so nobody else has to.*”